Table Of Contents_

 Award: BEST QUALITY

 WHY WE LIKE IT: High-quality curved display that offers plenty of immersion, with a max 185Hz refresh rate that can be downscaled and plenty of customization options to suit different playstyles.

-This Sceptre C326B-185RD curved gaming monitor is an excellent choice for serious gamers, featuring a 1800R curvature that offers plenty of immersion and a bevy of HDMI ports that support different refresh rates, from 144Hz to 185Hz.
-The display itself can also be customized to suit different game genres and playstyles, with the colors, contrast, and brightness changing to enhance competitive play.
+This Sceptre C326B-185RD curved gaming monitor is an excellent choice for serious gamers and competitive gaming, featuring a 1800R curvature that offers plenty of immersion and a bevy of HDMI ports that support different refresh rates, from 144Hz to 185Hz.
+The display itself can also be customized to suit different game genres and playstyles, with the colors, contrast ratio, and brightness level changing to enhance competitive play.

 The integrated stand is certainly aesthetically pleasing, but has limited adjustment options, with some minor height and tilt adjustment available.
 Additionally, this display does integrate with AMD Radeon Freesync graphics cards, but only boasts a 3ms response time.
-There are some very competitive models with better response times from some of the best 240Hz gaming monitors available.
+There are some very competitive models with better response times and a 240hz refresh rate from some of the best 240Hz gaming monitors available.

 Award: BEST LARGE DISPLAY

 WHY WE LIKE IT: Ultrawide curved 49” display that increases immersion and is perfect for multitasking, with HDR integration, FreeSync functionality, and a decent 144Hz refresh rate.
 This refresh rate is similar to what you’ll find in some of the top-rated 4K monitors, especially if you want the best display performance.